We can provide advice, assistance and useful contacts to make your move to France easier.

 A new scheme is in place for highly automated supplies of electronic services which covers items such as downloads of music, books, software etc. From 1 January 2015 the place of supply for VAT purposes will be deemed to be the location of the client.
-If a business does not have a permanent establishment in that country there are no VAT thresholds, and just one sale to a customer in another EU country, triggers a VAT reporting obligation.
+If a business does not have a permanent establishment in that country, there are no VAT thresholds, and just one sale to a customer in another EU country triggers a VAT reporting obligation.
 The EU governments have worked together to try to simplify this for tax payers.
 The Mini One Stop Shop (MOSS) system allows a UK business to register in the UK and prepare a single return to cover all EU countries where sales are made.
-This does mean that websites and internal systems have to be able to deal with identifying where a client is, to determine what rate of VAT to charge to that customer and what the VAT reporting obligations are in that country to be able to prepare compliant invoices etc.
+This means that websites and internal systems have to be able to deal with identifying where a client is located in order to determine what rate of VAT to charge to that customer and what the VAT reporting obligations are in that country to be able to prepare compliant invoices etc.

-VAT registration rules for a UK company making sales in France are different from those for a company only registered in France, exemption thresholds in particular may not apply to your UK business.
-You should also be cautious where non UK customers are buying via your UK website.
+VAT registration rules for a UK company making sales in France are different from those for a company only registered in France and therefore exemption thresholds in particular may not apply to your UK business.
+You should also be cautious where non-UK customers are buying via your UK website.

 Remember, as soon as you have any sort of fixed establishment in France, you will have to register for French taxes.
 This may include the home of an employee who now lives in France and is carrying out duties there.
 This may be in the form of a branch or a separate business.

 SETTING UP AN OVERSEAS BUSINESS

 France has a reputation for being bureaucratic and there is a complex system of tax and social charges, so you need to make sure you fully understand the rules before you launch your business in France.

 Entreprise Individuelle (EI);